codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 If you use the custom reporting mode then you can select any kind of tool that you want (as long as it produces a static website in the end).
 You can also use the custom reporting mode for things that are not test reports (such as security reports or quality reports).

-## Connecting your Google storage account
+## Connecting your storage account

-As a first step you need a Google bucket to store your test results.
-You can create a bucket either from the Google cloud console or the `gsutil` command line tool.
-See the [official documentation](https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console) for the exact details.
+As a first step you need a cloud bucket to store your test results.
+You can use Google or AWS for this purpose.

-Once the bucket is installed, click on *Integrations* from the left sidebar in your Codefresh account and scroll down to *Cloud Storage*:
+First click on *Integrations* from the left sidebar in your Codefresh account and scroll down to *Cloud Storage*:

 {% include
 image.html